-I am not one of those people that like to have lunch at the mountain lodges.
+I've been spending a lot of time at the mountains here in Idaho recently, and I am not one of those people that like to have lunch at the mountain lodges.
 Why?
 Because:

 1) the food served often resembles “fast food” like hamburgers, pizza and fries, and 2) I want to make the most of my ski time!